stmork/sctqtgen/README.md

+# NOTE #
+This branch is experimental!
+It is ongoing migration work from YAKINDU statechart tools version 3 to version 4.
+The plugins currently do not work!
+Since YAKINDU statechart tools own their new experimental Qt-C++ generator this work may obsolete these plugins.
+The examples now work with this new experimental generator.
+So try them out and have fun!

+## Introduction ##
 This project provides a generator for conneting the [YAKINDU Statecharttools](http://statecharts.org) with a Qt application.
 Since the concept of incoming and outgoing events is similar to the Qt signal and slot